Mattoon, Illinois: 21st century

 Traditionally a bastion of manufacturing, Mattoon has lost several major plants in the last two decades.
 On December 18, 2007, the U.S. Department of Energy chose the city as the site of its FutureGen project, a zero-emissions coal-fueled power plant that was to make hydrogen and electricity while using carbon capture and storage.
 Three years later, the city rejected the proposal after DoE announced its intention to retrofit an existing power plant in Meredosia instead of building a new one in Mattoon.

-In 2000, Mattoon native Clyde D. Hood was indicted for the Omega Trust scam, a 1994-95 scam that brought in around $10 million and was one of the largest in U.S. history.
+In 2000, Mattoon native Clyde D. Hood was indicted for the Omega Trust scam, a 1994–95 scam that brought in around $10 million and was one of the largest in U.S. history.
 Hood and accomplices bought businesses in the Mattoon area, including the Blue Bird Diner, a longtime family favorite in the small town.

 The 1986 arrival of the Lender's Bagels factory led Mattoon to dub itself the "Bagel Capital of the World."
 Home to the world's largest bagel, the town holds a weeklong family festival, "Lenders Bagelfest", at the end of July.
 The main event is a 3-day weekend festival held in Peterson Park near downtown, featuring food and craft vendors, local organizations, rides such as the Ferris wheel and the Tilt-A-Whirl, and morning community events such as The Big Bagel Breakfast and Bagel Bingo.
 A beauty pageant crowns winners in various age groups, who ride in the parade held on the Saturday morning of the event.
 The festival features concerts by local and national musicians.
 In 2009, Zac Brown Band headlined the festival; others have included Night Ranger, 38 Special, Jason Aldean, The Marshall Tucker Band, Travis Tritt, and Ronnie Milsap.
 There is also a Christian night featuring contemporary Christian musicians such as Building 429 and Remedy Drive.

 General Electric closed since the need for traditional lighting has decreased.
 The plant opened in the 1940s and has remained a staple ever since.
 On January 15, 2020, LSC Communications announced they would be closing their Mattoon facility.
 LSC Communications was Mattoon's largest employer.
-Their office buildings have since been purchased by the Mattoon School District to become a Regional Innovation Center.
+Affiliates of Phoenix Investors purchased LSC.